awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/tm-debugging-aggregate-errors.md

 The manifest file has too many labels\.

-### More information<a name="tm-error-description-ERROR_MANIFEST_TOO_MANY_LABELS"></a>
+#### More information<a name="tm-error-description-ERROR_MANIFEST_TOO_MANY_LABELS"></a>

 The number of unique labels in the manifest \(dataset\) is more than the allowed limit\.
 If the training dataset is split to create a testing dataset, the mumber of labels is determined after the split\.

 **To fix ERROR\_MANIFEST\_TOO\_MANY\_LABELS \(Console\)**
 + Remove labels from the dataset\.
-For more information, see [Labeling the dataset](rv-editing-labels.md)\.
+For more information, see [Managing labels](md-labels.md)\.
 The labels are automatically removed from the images and bounding boxes in your dataset\.

 **To fix ERROR\_MANIFEST\_TOO\_MANY\_LABELS \(JSON Line\)**
 + Manifests with image level JSON Lines – If the image has a single label, remove the JSON Lines for images that use the desired label\.
 If the JSON Line contains multiple labels, remove only the JSON object for the desired label\.
-For more information, see [Adding multiple image\-level labels to an image](cd-manifest-files-classification.md#cd-classification-multiple-labels)\.
+For more information, see [Adding multiple image\-level labels to an image](md-create-manifest-file-classification.md#md-dataset-purpose-classification-multiple-labels)\.

   Manifests with object location JSON Lines – Remove the bounding box and associated label information for the label that you want to remove\.
 Do this for each JSON Line that contains the desired label\.
 You need to remove the label from the `class-map` array and corresponding objects in the `objects` and `annotations` array\.
-For more information, see [Object localization in manifest files](cd-manifest-files-object-detection.md)\.
+For more information, see [Object localization in manifest files](md-create-manifest-file-object-detection.md)\.

 ## ERROR\_INSUFFICIENT\_LABEL\_OVERLAP<a name="tm-error-ERROR_INSUFFICIENT_LABEL_OVERLAP"></a>